ncatlab/nlab-content/pages/16014.md

 * the (idempotent) monad $\emptyset$ which sends every proposition to [[false]] (the [[nothing|non-being]]-modality);

-* the (idempotent) monad $\ast$ which sends every proposition to [[true]] (the [[being]]-modality).
+* the (idempotent) comonad $\ast$ which sends every proposition to [[true]] (the [[being]]-modality).

-These $\emptyset \dashv \ast$ satisfy all of the above axioms (as well as more axioms that are being considered, such as those called [[S5 modal logic]]) but they clearly do not formalize the informal concept of "possibility" and "necessity": To believe that the constant modality $\ast$ is one sensible formalization of "necessity" is to believe that the sentence "Every proposition is necessarily true." is sensible, in particular that "False is necessarily true" is sensible.
+These $\emptyset \dashv \ast$ satisfy all of the above axioms (as well as more axioms that are being considered, such as those called [[S5 modal logic]]) but they clearly do not formalize the informal concept of "possibility" and "necessity", because there is not a single informal concept of "necessity".
+To believe that the constant modality $\ast$ is one sensible formalization of "necessity" is to believe that the sentence "Every proposition is necessarily true." is sensible, in particular that "False is necessarily true" is sensible.
+(This might be sensible in a world where everything is necessarily false.)

 This issue becomes more pronounced (and also finds a resolution, see [below](#InFirstOrderLogicAndTypeTheory)) as one generalizes from the small realm of [[propositional logic]] to include both or either of: